juhee-sungschenck/COVID19MentalHealth/README.md

 * <font size = 4>Exploratory Data Analysis and Visualization</font><br>

+One thing that I particularly wanted to see was how COVID reshaped our daily lives and if there were changes in our well being.
+As expected, people started chatting more about COVID as we started quarantine and states issued stay at home orders in March, and any posts mentioning loneliness increased accordingly.

 | Covid Related Posts                                   | Loneliness Related Posts                        |
 | ----------------------------------------------------- | ----------------------------------------------- |
 | ![covid_comparison](./images/covid_comparison.png)    | ![wc_nostop](./images/lonely_comparison.png)    |<br><br>

+When analyzing text, the easiest way to examine the data is probably looking at the most commonly used words.
+I created 2 different formats of visualization — one with a word cloud and the other with TF-IDF in a bar graph.
+As seen below, “try”, “help”, “friend”, and “talk” were some of the common words that were said by people struggling with mental illness in word clouds, and “end”, “die”, “hate”, and “kill” made the top words selection in TF-IDF vectorization (right).

 | Top words from Entire dataset                         | Top words from Suicide Watch                    |
 | ----------------------------------------------------- | ----------------------------------------------- |